kernelwernel/VMAware/README.md

 <br>

 ## Installation 📥
-To install the library, download or copy paste the `vmaware.hpp` file in the latest [release section](https://github.com/kernelwernel/VMAware/releases/latest) to your project.
+To install the library, download the `vmaware.hpp` file in the latest [release section](https://github.com/kernelwernel/VMAware/releases/latest) to your project.
 No CMake or shared object linkages are necessary, it's literally that simple.

 However, if you want the full project (globally accessible headers with <vmaware.hpp> and the CLI tool), follow these commands:
 ```bash